“The capacity to manage risk, and with it,

 Graduate degree options

-with a specialization in Risk Management includes two core risk management courses in addition to the usual
+The MBA with Risk Management and Insurance (RMI) Specialization includes two core risk management courses in addition to the usual

-courses needed to prepare for a career in business administration.
+courses needed to prepare for a career in business administration (48 credit hours).

 The MS in Finance and Risk Management program focuses more tightly